 As online communities become a mainstream research method, technology is racing to meet its needs.
 At the moment, many solutions involve make-shift websites, mobile-optimised browsers that fall short of lofty customer expectations on user experience.
 The future will demand more of these communities.
 According to the MRS, the three key challenges in the coming years will be around integration with other forms of customer data, obtaining on-demand/real-time insight and the agility required from new technologies to meet research demand.

 An important change in market research is the embrace of agile market research.
 This is an approach that takes its inspiration from agile software development which values: numerous small experiments over a few large bets, rapid iterations over big-bang campaigns, testing and data over opinions and conventions, and responding to change over following a plan.
 Technology is adapting to agile market research and enabling rapid decision-making by the company.
-Read more about the other technology trends that are impacting market research communities here.
+Read more about the other technology trends that are impacting market research communities on the Bounce Insights Website.

 The true ‘end-to-end’ community allows meaningful dialogue between organisation and participant via an engaging member environment (e.g. a mobile app), participant management tool to build up member portraits and multiple dialogue channels (e.g. surveys, discussion forums, video focus groups, live chats and member interaction for idea generation).

 At the heart of this is communities.
 A philosophy of customer-centricity will transcend an organisation if they have the ability to democratise the insights captured in a consistent and digestible manner.
 Most learning in the future will be iterative, based on approaches such as build-measure-learn, and the best way to democratise that in your organisation is through the centrality of communities.
-Learn more about how to achieve democratised insights in our blog here.
+Learn more about how to achieve democratised insights in our blog section on the Bounce Insights website.